 Check heart rate sensor is shown if your heart rate cannot be detected during the test.

 Speed unavailable, GPS signal lost is shown if the satellite signals cannot be detected during the test.

-The test summary shows your FTP value which shows power in watts, your maximum heart rate and your maximal oxygen uptake known as VO2max.
+The Running Performance Test gives you your maximum aerobic power (MAP), maximum aerobic speed (MAS) and maximal oxygen uptake (VO2max) as results.
+In addition, if you performed the maximal test you get your maximum heart rate (HRmax) value.
 You can view your latest result in Tests > Running test > Latest result.
 The test results are stored in your watch for at least 28 days